-This recipe is part of The Simply Nourishing Recipe Collection.
-It makes for a quick mid-week dinner, the perfect side dish and a great base for many other scrumptious recipe ideas – make it your own.
+This recipe is perfect for a quick mid-week dinner, the perfect side dish and a great base for many other scrumptious recipe ideas – make it your own.

 On Monday night I came home feeling famished and in need of a quick meal so that I could sit down to the latest episode of Game Of Thrones.
 Having seen so many recipes with turmeric lately, I was inspired to make my own and this was what I came up with.
 It was simple and delicious.
 If you want to know how to use turmeric powder in cooking, this recipe article is a great way to start learning.